Reach Your Employment Goals

-During the planning, participants work closely with our staff, researching occupations, the local labor market, setting specific goals and developing individualized actions plans which may include training options.
+You will work closely with our staff on researching occupations, the local job market, setting specific goals, and then developing an action plan which may include training options.
 Access to assistive technology and disability supports is available.

 Phase Two: Searching for Work

-During the searching phase, clients conduct an active job search for full-time or part-time, or volunteer positions with support from our Employment Specialist until the right match is found.
-After finding employment, our Employment Specialist may be able to follow-up and support clients for up to one year to help guarantee successful job retention.
+We’ll work with you to conduct a job search until you find the right fit.
+After you find employment, we may be able to follow up and support you for up to one year to help guarantee successful job retention.

-- Customized services and individualized action plan to serve each client’s specific needs
+- Customized services and individualized action plan to serve your specific needs

-- Professional staff who are committed to helping each client reach his or her goals
+- Professional staff who are committed to helping you reach your goals

-- Knowledge of a variety of supports, accommodations, and assistive technologies designed to facilitate successful transitions to the workplace
+- Knowledge of a variety of supports, accommodations, and assistive technologies designed to facilitate your successful transition to the workplace

-- Demonstrated knowledge of the ever changing labour market
+- Demonstrated knowledge of the always changing labour market

 - Strong networks with employers throughout New Brunswick